-- Registered shareholders: Click "I have a control number" and then enter your 13-digit control number and password enerflex2021 (case sensitive).
-The control number located on the form of proxy or in the email notification you received from AST Trust Company (Canada) is your control number. - Duly appointed proxyholders: Click "I have a control number" and then enter your 13-digit control number and password enerflex2021 (case sensitive).
-Proxyholders who have been duly appointed and registered with AST Trust Company (Canada) as described below will receive a control number by email from AST Trust Company (Canada) after the proxy voting deadline has passed. - Guests: Click "Guest" and then complete the online form.
+- Registered shareholders: Click "I have a control number" and then enter your 13-digit control number and password enerflex2022 (case sensitive).
+The control number is located on the form of proxy or in the email notification you received from TSX Trust Company. - Duly appointed proxyholders: Click "I have a control number" and then enter your 13-digit control number and password enerflex2022 (case sensitive).
+Proxyholders who have been duly appointed and registered with TSX Trust Company as described below will receive a control number by email from TSX Trust Company after the proxy voting deadline has passed. - Guests: Click "Guest" and then complete the online form.

 If you attend the Meeting online, it is important that you are connected to the internet at all times during the Meeting in order to vote when balloting commences.
 It is your responsibility to ensure connectivity for the duration of the Meeting.
-You should allow ample time to check into the Meeting online and complete the related procedure.
+You should allow ample time to check into the Meeting online and complete the applicable log in procedure.
 You will need the latest version of Chrome, Safari, Edge, or Firefox.
 Please ensure your browser is compatible by logging in early.
 PLEASE DO NOT USE INTERNET EXPLORER.